o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ![Imgui profiler search](/images/user-guide/profiling/imgui/profile-event-search.jpg)

-When the timeline is scaled-out, you will be able to see the frametime in ms for every captured frame in the profiler.
-This is an easy way to find frames which are over your budget.
+To find frames that are over your budget, zoom out the timeline scale until every captured frame's frametime is displayed in milliseconds.

 ### Save your capture